msyler/amulet-ui/README.md

 ## Overview

-Amulet is a geolocalized application with strong focus on traveling people, we want to create a gamification conduct based on on traveling and user commuting.
+Amulet is a geolocalized application with strong focus on traveling people, we want to create a gamificated conduct-based application for traveling and user commuting.
 We want to implement a new social network design, based on the user interaction with virtual objects.

 ## Objective